JustFiesta/microservices-deployment/README.md

 This project demonstrates a complete DevOps automation pipeline for deploying a microservices application on AWS.
 Based on [Google Cloud's microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo), it showcases modern cloud-native practices and enterprise-grade CI/CD workflows.

 Focus went to ease the collaboration of developers and operators.
 Mundane tasks are automated, checks are perfomed automatically, so the information might flow from one to the other.
-Quality is enforced, no main branch pushes are acceptable, PRs are main way of communicating.
+Quality and small batches are enforced, no main branch pushes are acceptable, PRs are main way of communicating.
 Made with flexible approach such as DRY/KISS, can be modified easily (more envs, reusable workflows, versioning changes, etc.)

 **What This Project Demonstrates**: